-Nettl’s last sentence there reminds us that the WCM State and its policing—the nature of which is gradually emerging in this and the next few chapters—is antithetical to western values, to the extent that one constantly wonders what this music says about us.
+Nettl’s last sentence there reminds us that the WCM State and its policing—the nature of which is gradually emerging in this and the next few chapters—is antithetical to white western values, to the extent that one constantly wonders what this music says about us.
 Another sense in which music schools are failing to do exactly what they claim to do, in terms of students’ membership of wider society, is all too well identified by Carol Richardson (2007):

 The call for papers for the 2006 International Conference on Music Education, Equity, and Social Justice centered on the ways that democratic issues of equity, social justice and social consciousness might be enacted in the practice of music education, broadly defined.
 I found this call disturbing, as upon first glance there seemed to be little or no connection (or even a potential for connection) between these democratic issues and music teaching and learning as I have come to know it during my career as a performer, conductor, classroom practitioner, scholar, college professor and department chair.
 For example, the master/apprentice and conductor/ensemble models institutionalized in our profession are not democratic; the typical teacher/student exchanges at the core of our studio lessons, rehearsals and music classrooms are not models of shared musical decision-making power, in spite of national standards statements about music education as a means of enhancing each student’s ability to ‘define and solve artistic problems with insight, reasons and technical proficiency’ (MENC, 1994 What every young American should know and be able to do in the arts (Reston, VA, Music Educators National Conference ), p.
 19).

 Hardly less concerning is the extent to which teachers (despite their certainty in their expertise, and the authoritarianism that that is felt to justify towards students) do not know—because the knowledge does not exist; perhaps also because teachers don’t think they need help from research in this respect—what the body does and needs to do in order to make music.
-An example of the extent to which even fundamental matters of physical technique are disputed is provided (with many more) in a survey of piano teaching guides by Katherine Liley:
+An example of the extent to which even fundamental matters of physical technique are disputed is provided (with many more) in a survey of piano teaching guides by Katharine Liley: